miguelp25/Game-Of-Life/README.md

 ### **How to run it**
 There's two ways of running this app:
-* The simplest way is executing Game-Of-Life.exe
+* The simplest way is executing ./out/artifacts/Game_of_life_jar/Game-Of-Life.jar
-* If you have java, you can run the static void main in Game_of_life.java
+* Running the static void main in Game_of_life.java

 <br/>